Potato bread: Scotland

 The Scottish tattie scone, also known as a "tottie scone" or "potato scone", is similar to the Irish potato farl.
 They are generally shaped as one large round divided into four quadrants, in a similar fashion to traditional Scottish oatcakes, or as small rounds.

 United States

 Potato bread is commercially available in the United States as a light and airy bread very similar to normal mass-produced white bread, but with a yellow tint, thicker texture, and a light potato flavor.

-Cherokee sweet potato bread is a variation on potato bread that uses sweet potatoes.
+Martin's Famous Pastry Shoppe, a large manufacturer of potato bread products, announced plans to build a 295,000 ft2 facility in Chambersburg, Pennsylvania in 2024.